 ENERGY STAR is the trusted, government-backed symbol for energy efficiency helping building owners save money and protect the environment through energy-efficient products and practices.
 Your building can earn ENERGY STAR certification just like the appliances with which we are familiar and save money, save energy, and help protect the environment by generating fewer greenhouse gas emissions that typical building.

 There is no cost to apply for certification.
 However, you’ll need to get your application verified and stamped by a licensed Professional Engineer (PE) or Registered Architect (RA).
 This means they’ll need to sign off on a few things: your reported property use characteristics (including square footage of the building), your energy data, and whether each of the indoor environment criteria has been met.
-This requires a site inspection by the Licensed Professional.
+This requires a site inspection by the Licensed Professional - that's us.
+Contact Pegasus to get your building ENERGY STAR Certified.